thacherT1D/webdevstuff/Server_Side_Frameworks_with_Express/Express_HTTP_Server.desc.md

 touch serverExpress.js
 ```

-Open the `party` project in your text editor.
+Then, open the `party` project in your text editor.

 ```shell
 atom .